 - Carry all your waste back to Mandi and be a responsible traveler and make this beautiful lake pollution-free.

 - Ensure you inform your friends/family of your whereabouts and itinerary before embarking in the journey.
 Your fun should not be a cause of headaches or anxiety for your loved ones!

 - If this is your first-ever trek (Congratulations, by the way), or if you’re a relatively new trekker and especially if you’re trekking in the winter months – it is advisable to have a guide with you.

 - Do not forget to checkout the responsible travel tips.

 Prashar Lake trek is an often forgotten trail of the region.
 Partly because there is now full road connectivity leading up to the lake itself.
 However, the trail in itself is an extremely joyous experience, which surprises you a few times by opening up into spectacular views and shocking your system with what’s ahead.

-However, it still works and there is a moderate climb associated for the most part of the journey.
+However, it still works, and there is a moderate climb associated with most of the journey.
 The views at the end, when earned, seem so much sweeter than just driving up to the lake.